 “We have a breadth of experience at two different hospitals, which prepares us well to be general practitioners.
 That being said, there are also opportunities afforded to us through the curriculum that let us explore our interests in the subspecialties.

-“We rotate at Roswell Park Cancer Institute in our second year for one month and for two months during our third year.
+“We rotate at Roswell Park Comprehensive Cancer Center in our second year for one month and for two months during our third year.
 We also get good experience with private gynecologic oncology attending physicians.”